Drone Flight Demystified: How Does a Drone Work for Beginners?

 A drone gimbal has a part that holds the camera.
 It also has sensors and motors that keep the camera stable, resulting in smooth shots.

-You’ve heard about the 3-axis gimbal, right?
+Have you heard about the 3-axis gimbal?

 That’s the kind of gimbal that the common drone has.
 A drone gimbal has 3 motors—very essential for taking professional-looking aerial videos, and photos.